 The above information about the offender is confidential by law.
-The above information may only be obtained by attending the parole hearing of the offender.

 Once the offender has been sentenced to the Department of Corrections, the male offender is sent to the reception/intake center at the Lexington Assessment and Reception Center (LARC) and female offenders are sent to reception/intake at the Mabel Bassett Correctional Center.
 He or she is assigned a DOC number, fingerprinted, photographed and given medical and dental examinations.

 During the initial evaluation, staff determine and assign a security level for each offender.
 The security level determination is a systematic process based upon factors such as the offender’s characteristics, history and needs, criminal history, outstanding detainers and warrants, age, education and recent employment history.
 Background factors, such as previous terms of incarceration, prior escapes and past disciplinary problems, also effect the security assignment.
 As a result of the security level assessment, the offender is placed in the appropriate custody level, with appropriate supervision requirements and programming recommendations.

 This process results in the assignment of the offender to a correctional institution.
 The offender’s security placement can change during his or her incarceration because of the length of time served, disciplinary behavior, programming and treatment progress and time of release.

 CONTACT THE OKLAHOMA DEPARTMENT OF CORRECTIONS' VICTIM SERVICES UNIT